-- The school uses Smoothwall which blocks sites which can be categorised as: pornography, racial hatred, extremism, gaming and sites of an illegal nature. - The school filtering system blocks all sites on the Internet Watch Foundation (IWF) list.
+- The school uses i-boss filtering & monitoring software which blocks sites which can be categorised as:pornography, racial hatred, extremism, gaming and sites of an illegal nature. - The school filtering system blocks all sites on the Internet Watch Foundation (IWF) list.